usenocturne/nocturne/README.md

 <details>
 <summary>Using Nocturne at your desk</summary>
 <br>
-Connect your Raspberry Pi to your computer and run the following from your command line:
+Run the following from your command line:

 ```bash
 # Transfer setup_host_rpi.sh to Raspberry Pi